-2 Models of fMRI time series
+2. Models of fMRI time series

 A key issue in the analysis of fMRI time series is the concern that succesive samples are serially correlated.
-These correlations arise from neural, physiological and physical sources including the pulsatile motion of the brain caused by cardiac cycles, local modulation of the static magnetic field by respiratory movement and by unmodelled neuronal activity.
-See [37] and [34] for a full discussion.
-Not all of this correlation can be removed by high-pass filtering as the required filter cut-offs would also remove much of the signal.
+These correlations arise from neural, physiological, and physical sources including the pulsatile motion of the brain caused by cardiac cycles, local modulation of the static magnetic field by respiratory movement, and unmodeled neuronal activity.
+See Zarahn et al. (1997) and Woolrich et al. (2001) for a full discussion.
+Not all of this correlation can be removed by high-pass filtering as the required filter cutoffs would also remove much of the signal.

-A standard approach to the analysis of fMRI time series employs voxelwise General Linear Models (GLMs).
+A standard approach to the analysis of fMRI time series employs voxel-wise General Linear Models (GLMs).
 The data at each voxel, Y, are explained with a set of effects that are incorporated into a design matrix, X. One then proceeds by fitting the model and making inferences based on the parameters, w.
-The voxel-wise GLM approach, pioneered in [16] and developed in a Bayesian context [19], allows one to produce functional maps of the human brain derived from single- or multiple-subject fMRI studies.
+The voxel-wise GLM approach, pioneered in (Friston et al., 1995c) and developed in a Bayesian context (Friston et al., 2002b), allows one to produce functional maps of the human brain derived from single- or multiple-subject fMRI studies.